2013 FIFA U-17 World Cup

 The 2013 FIFA U-17 World Cup was the fifteenth tournament of the FIFA U-17 World Cup.
-The tournament was held in the United Arab Emirates between 17 October and 8 November.
+The tournament was held in the United Arab Emirates from 17 October to 8 November.
 Nigeria won the tournament after defeating Mexico 3–0 in the final, claiming the country's fourth title.
 Sweden won the bronze with a 4–1 victory over Argentina in the third-place play-off match.

+Players born after 1 January 1996 could participate in this tournament.